Skip to content

 First place in Competition, 2016

-The Rubenstein Commons at the Institute for Advanced Study (IAS) in Princeton, established in 1930, is a new commons building on the historic campus.
-It is sited near its original 1939 building, Fuld Hall, where Albert Einstein spent his last thinking years.
+The Rubenstein Commons at the Institute for Advanced Study (IAS) in Princeton, NJ, established in 1930, is a new commons building on the historic campus.
+It is sited near the Institute’s flagship 1939 building Fuld Hall where Albert Einstein spent his last thinking years.

-The building forms an intertwining through the landscape, connecting with pools of water on the North, South, East and West.
-The pools (which also contain underwater photovoltaics) reflect sunlight into interior spaces producing an atmosphere of reflection.
-Natural phenomena are intertwined with science, physics, humanities, and art –corresponding with the Institute’s mission.
-Prismatic glass above 7’ breaks white light into the color spectrum, energizing the interior with natural phenomena.
+The building forms an intertwining through the landscape, connecting with pools of water on the north, south, and west.
+The pools reflect sunlight into interior spaces, producing an atmosphere of reflection.
+Natural phenomena connect with science, physics, humanities, and art—corresponding to the Institute’s mission.

 The geometry of the spaces is formed by “space curves” where two non-planar curves intersect.
-The director of the IAS., remarked that the curved ceilings give space for “thought bubbles” of the scholars.
+As former IAS Director Robbert Dijkgraaf remarks, the curved ceilings give space for “thought bubbles” of the scholars.

 – Geothermal heating & cooling